TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         the quota for the Zone containing the VM, which is not directly available to users.

+        Set quota to 0 to disable (ie. for no quota).

         type: integer (number of GiB)
         vmtype: OS,KVM
         listable: yes